zoni/postforward/README.md

 transaction.

-Postforward takes care not to buffer entire messages in memory and is therefor safe to use on very large emails.
+Postforward takes care not to buffer entire messages in memory and is therefore safe to use on very large emails.
 Only message headers are buffered in memory for processing, body content is streamed directly into sendmail.